anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Missing values

 While analyzing the data some missing values were located.
 The missing values can be found in the variables "Tie", "Aosa", "Ajr" and "Lampatila".
-The first ones wont cause any problems since we're not going to use them, however the latter one caught my interest and there would be an opportunity to investigate it more.
+The first ones wont cause any problems since we're not going to use them however, the latter one caught my interest and there would be an opportunity to investigate it more.
 To do this we could use some imputation methods to fill the missing values, I'll quickly introduce here the KNN method which is found to be one of the most efficient methods.

 ``` r
 # Count NA's